 Fitbit vs Garmin

-Fitbit and Garmin are both wearable fitness trackers, but they serve different priorities.
-Fitbit focuses on daily health metrics and user-friendly wellness insights, while Garmin emphasizes GPS navigation, advanced sports metrics, and rugged durability.
+Fitbit and Garmin are both leading wearable fitness trackers, but they cater to different priorities.
+Fitbit focuses on everyday health metrics and user-friendly design, while Garmin emphasizes GPS navigation, multisport capabilities, and outdoor performance.

 Fitbit